saikrishnarallabandi/Hear2Read_Android/README.rst

 On Android 5.1:

 1. Enter "Settings" → "Language & Input" → "Text-to-speech output"
-2. Select Hear2Read Tamil under "Preferred engine"
+2. Select Hear2Read Marathi under "Preferred engine"
-3. Tap the gear icon next to "Hear2Read Tamil" and specify "Language" as "Tamil (India,female;sxv)"
+3. Tap the gear icon next to "Hear2Read Marathi" and specify "Language" as "Tamil (India,female;sxv)"
 4. Select the speech rate, if desired, under "Speech rate"

 You can tap "Listen to an example" to verify that the engine is working.